wmnsk/go-pfcp/README.md

 }

 // decode the message
-// NOTE: when you do this in another goroutine, use ParseSafe() instead msg, err := message.Parse(b[:n]) if err != nil {
+// NOTE: when you do this in another goroutine, copy the `b` to another slice
+// as the `b` will be overwritten by the next `ReadFromUDP()` call. msg, err := message.Parse(b[:n]) if err != nil {
 	// handle error